 Righteous Wrath (Ex): Though rare, there are heroic berserkers who utilize their fury to further their desire to do what is good and just.
 When entering a frenzy, the berserker’s sense of goodness overcomes the mindless desire for death and destruction, allowing them to discern friend from foe, and refuse to attack those they perceive as allies while in a frenzy.
 They are also able to willingly deal nonlethal damage, show mercy by ceasing their attacks, and willingly fail saving throws and suppress spell resistance from spells or other abilities used upon them by allies.
 Prerequisite: Any good alignment; shifting to a non-good alignment removes this ability, replacing it with another berserk or rage power, and you may never select it again, even if you return to a good alignment.

 Ronso’s Grip (Ex): The berserker has learned how to wield larger weapons in a single hand.
 He can wield two-handed melee weapons as if they were one-handed melee weapons, and wield one-handed melee weapons as if they were light weapons.
+The benefits of this ability doesn’t stack with the effects of powers, abilities, and spells that change the subject’s size category.

 Surge (Ex): The berserker’s ability to wade headfirst into combat reaches new levels of destruction and mayhem.
-As a full attack action, the berserker must move in a straight line at his full movement, attacking anything within reach (friend or foe) along that path.
+As a full attack action, the berserker must move in a straight line at his full movement, attacking anything with melee attacks within reach (friend or foe) along that path.
 During a surge, he must attack up to a number of targets equal to his beastmaster level.
 He may not attack a target more than once during a surge.
 Each time a berserker uses surge, he suffers 1d4 points of Strength damage.
 This damage only takes effect once the frenzy has ended.

 Deathless Frenzy (Ex)